Memory Almost Full: Commercial performance

 In the US, Memory Almost Full debuted at number 3 on the Billboard 200 with about 161,000 copies sold within the first week, making it McCartney's highest-charting album there since 1997's Flaming Pie.
 47% of the album sales from the opening week were from Starbucks coffee shops, which were the best sales for any album in the history of Starbucks.
 While it was announced that copies of the album sold in the Starbucks coffee shops in the UK would not be counted by the Official UK Charts, because they are not registered in the copies counting system, Memory Almost Full, however, still managed to hit number 5 on the UK Album Charts.
 The album also peaked at number 1 on Billboard Internet Sales Chart, and number 3 on Billboard Top Internet Albums Downloads.

 It was ranked at number 90 on the top-100 of the Billboard Year-end chart, and number 177 on the UK year-end chart.
 The album won awards for the Best PR Campaign award at the Music Week Awards ceremony, and the Online/Digital Campaign award by New Media Age.
 The album reportedly sold 105,000 copies in his homeland before the standard version of the CD in a unique slip-case was given away free as part of a promotion with British newspaper The Mail on Sunday (18 May 2008).

-"Ever Present Past" peaked at number 10 in the Bubbling Under Hot 100, and also charting at number 16 on Billboard Adult Contemporary.
-"Dance Tonight" peaked at number 46 on Billboard Hot Digital Songs, number 58 Billboard Pop 100, and finally at number 69 on Billboard Hot 100.
+"Ever Present Past" peaked at number 10 on the Billboard Bubbling Under Hot 100, and charted at number 16 on the Adult Contemporary chart.
+"Dance Tonight" peaked at number 46 on Hot Digital Songs, number 58 on the Pop 100, and finally at number 69 on the Billboard Hot 100.